jcraigk/kudochest/README.md

 make up
 ```

 or you can run services (PG and Redis) in Docker and the Rails processes natively.
-This may be better for debugging and development.
+This may ease debugging and development.

 ```bash
 make services